Life Lessons from Video Games

 My 6-year-old son is skilled at driving games with auto drive and smart steer features and can even win against computer opponents.

-Financial Wisdom Through Gaming
+Financial Wisdom Gained Through Gaming

 I mastered managing my real-life expenses by handling virtual money in video games.